 Remove Non-Printable Characters in Excel [5+ Methods]

 While working on an Excel spreadsheet, you’ll often find texts with non-printable characters.
 If you download Excel files from the internet, this tends to happen very often.
 The problem with non-printable characters is often you won’t see them in the cell even if they are present.
-And with those being present, you can’t perform any manipulation on the data.
-So, you’ll need to remove all the non-printable Characters from the Excel sheet.
+Consequently, it becomes impossible to manipulate the data while these characters are still present.
+So, you’ll need to remove all the non-printable characters from there.
 Here, I’m going to show you 6 simple methods to remove non-printable characters from Excel.

 Here, I’ll be using a three-column dataset.
 In the first column, I put non-printable characters.
 ASCII values from 0-31 are non-printable characters, which can be written as CHAR(25), and so on.
 Then, I put texts that contain those characters.
 Some are visible with a blank box and some are not.
 In the last column, Clean Text I’ll put texts without any sort of non-printable characters.